-Join us at CSUN for High School Journalism Day!
+Join us at CSUN for High School Journalism Day on Oct.
+19

 Join us at J-Day to participate in journalism competitions, hear from L.A.
-Times reporters, and meet dozens of other student storytellers from across Southern California.
-Sign up here (or below)!
+Times reporters and meet dozens of other student storytellers from across Southern California Oct.
+19. Sign up here (or below)!
 The deadline to sign up is Friday, Oct.
-12 at 5 p.m.
+11 at 5 p.m.
+Watch last year’s recap video for more information!

 Compete in journalism contests: